yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 - [CSSColorExtractor](http://www.css-color-extractor.com/).
 This was used to extract website color theme.

 - [AmIResponsive?](https://amiresponsive.co.uk/) - This was used to extract website mediascreen sizes.

+- [Balsamiq](https://balsamiq.com/) - This was used to achieve Wire Frames.

 #### Footer